Adult social care

 The amount and type of support that carers provide varies greatly.
-It can range from a few hours a week.
-Such as picking up prescriptions and preparing meals, to providing emotional or personal care day and night.
+It can range from a few hours a week (such as picking up a prescription or preparing meals), to providing emotional or personal care day and night.

 Unpaid carers need to be recognised for the difficulties they experience.
-Respected for all they are doing, and provided with advice and support.
+They should be respected for all they do and given advice and support.

-Some young carers undertake high levels of care; others carry out low levels of care frequently.
+Some young carers take on high levels of care.
+Others carry out low levels of care frequently.
 Either can impact heavily on a child or young person.
 Usually children and young people don’t want to stop 'caring'.
-However they would welcome some extra support to manage the task of being a carer.
+However, they'd welcome some extra support to manage the task of being a carer.
 To recognise this, it’s important that we provide support to our young carers.
 This helps them balance their caring with their rights to be children or young people.